Location

 • People who are very afraid of needles

-Contact an Experienced McHenry Dry Needling Therapist Near You
+Contact Our Experienced McHenry Dry Needling Therapist Near You

-If you are looking for a highly rated McHenry dry needling therapist near you, contact our office at 815-451-4502 to speak with one of our local physical therapists.
-Fill out the contact form or give us a call at 815-451-4502 to see how we can help you live pain free!
+If you are looking for a highly rated McHenry dry needling therapist near you, contact our office at 815-451-4502 to speak with one of our local physical therapists to help you live pain free.

 Red Rock Physical Therapy is a gem tucked away in McHenry.
 The staff is knowledgeable and friendly.
 They are willing to work with your schedule to get you in to receive care.
 They are concerned with your well being and safety.
 I recommend them to anyone needing physical therapy.